seddon-software/python-course/README.txt

     git stash
     git pull

 Most of the examples on this course are available as a Juypter Notebook.
-You can clone these exmples with:
+You can clone these examples with:
     cd
     git clone https://github.com/seddon-software/python-notebooks.git
     cd python-notebooks
     jupyter notebook --browser firefox

 vscode key bindings
 ===================
 F11                 toggle full screen